 Key research areas are divided between both Forensics and Risk Management/Maritime Terrorism and include:

-- Maritime security and maritime terrorism; specifically cruise ships as soft targets, use of drones onboard ships, and the inconsistencies of security management between passenger's vessels.
+- Maritime security and maritime terrorism; specifically cruise ships as soft targets

-- The use of VR/AR as an effective application of VR in education and training
+- The use of XR/VR/AR as an effective application of VR in education and training

 In forensic my research areas include: